What is hydropower?

-We have identified that PHES will play a significant role in helping Australia transition to renewable energy, and is funding a range of projects to further develop the technology.
-Read more about our support for PHES: Will pumped hydro unlock the transition to renewables?
+We have identified that PHES will play a significant role in helping Australia transition to renewable energy, and will continue to provide funding support and guidance to assist with development and financing.

 We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.